 1. Prepare.
 When it comes to film markets, you never know what can happen.
 And it’s best to be ready for any opportunity that may arise to help get the deal you know you’ve been dreaming about.
 But what does that mean?
 While you may think preparation is a no-brainer, it is WAY easier said than done.

 Who is on the industry list of those attending?
 And among those, whom do you want to talk to and why?
 Do your homework.
-Know who you want to talk to and be prepared for them specifically.
-Have your business cards ready and a pen (or phone) handy for any notes or important info you need to jot down in a hurry.
+Know who you want to talk to, and be prepared for them.
+Have your business cards ready and a pen (or phone) handy for any notes or essential info you need to jot down in a hurry.

 3. Attend The Networking Events.
 You have heard those stories of film deals being made over a drink at a party.
 Film markets are excellent places for this to happen.
 Social events are plentiful at these industry functions.
 Libations flow and skewers of shrimp and chicken are passed around.
-Outside the work venue, people are more likely to let their hair down and be more social.
+Outside work, people are likelier to let their hair down and be more social.
 Take advantage of the excellent opportunities these events offer.
-BUT remember, you have to be willing to do the legwork and get yourself out there first.
+But remember, you must be willing to do the legwork and get yourself out there first.

 4. Pace Yourself.
 It’s easy to arrive at a market and want to talk to everyone you can get yourself in front of but beware that less can sometimes be more.
-Nobody likes to be ambushed so it’s a good rule of thumb to leave that off your list of things to do.
-Respect those you want to approach and look for the right time rather than wasting your chance when the moment just isn’t right.
+Nobody likes ambushed, so it’s a good rule of thumb to leave that off your list of things to do.
+Respect those you want to approach and look for the right time rather than wasting your chance when the moment isn’t right.

 5. Have Fun.
-I mean this seriously.
-Film markets can be overwhelming and hectic and worrisome for filmmakers and that is completely understandable, as the odds to raise money or get distribution are slim and a steep hill to conquer, but one thing I’ve learned along the way is to make sure to allow myself the chance to be in the moment and enjoy it.
+I mean this, seriously.
+Film markets can be overwhelming, hectic, and problematic for filmmakers, which is entirely understandable, as the odds of raising money or getting distribution are slim.
+A steep hill to conquer, but one thing I’ve learned along the way is to make sure to allow myself the chance to be in the moment and enjoy it.
 Think about it.
-You’re at a film market with YOUR FILM, whether it’s a script or a finished cut, so be happy about it and spring from that confidence and passion when seeking to make deals.
+You’re at a film market with YOUR FILM, whether a script or a finished cut, so be happy about it and spring from that confidence and passion when seeking to make deals.
 You may be surprised how that ends up helping you.

 – –

-Armed with knowledge learned on many production jobs, Christina Parisi began making films in 2006.
-Her short films have played at film festivals throughout the world and can be found on Amazon and GaiaTV.
-Christina spends her time working as a script analyst and writing her personal blog, Life As I Know It.
+Armed with knowledge learned from many production jobs, Christina Parisi began making films in 2006.
+Her short films have played worldwide in film festivals and can be found on Amazon and GaiaTV.
+Christina works as a script analyst and writing her blog, Life As I Know It.